-The petitioner has submitted that the actual distribution losses for FY 2009-10 are 17.36%, as against the approved level of 18.00% in the revised estimate for FY

-2009-10.
-It is submitted by the petitioner that the increase in losses compared to earlier year is due to increase in number of hours of power supply to agricultural consumers during the year.
-It is further submitted by the petitioner that as per MYT Regulations, the distribution losses need to be treated as controllable and any gain or loss has to be dealt accordingly as per provisions of MYT Regulations.
+The petitioner has submitted that the actual distribution losses for FY 2009-10 are 14.51%, as against the approved level of 14.00% in the revised estimate for FY 2009-10.
+No reasons have been mentioned for the increase in the distribution losses.
+It is submitted by the petitioner that as per MYT Regulations, the distribution losses need to be treated as controllable and any gain or loss has to be dealt with accordingly as per provisions of MYT Regulations.